 At this point, a lot has been said about the detection of charged particles, but not a lot has been said about the detection of neutral particles, specifically, photons.
 One of the devices that is designed to detect photons is the barrel calorimeter.
 Originally constructed at the University of Regina, the BCAL is a lead scintillating fiber matrix, located immediately inside the super conducting solenoid.
 This sub detector has an outer radius of 90 cm, an inner radius of 65 cm, and is 390 cm in length, as seen in Figure[2.16].
-The primary goal of the barrel calorimeter and the forward calorimeter is to measure photons which originated from the decays of π^0 and η ; both of which produce two photons as a decay mode.
+The primary goal of the barrel calorimeter and the forward calorimeter is to measure photons which originated from the decays of $\pi^0$ and $\eta$ ; both of which produce two photons as a decay mode.

 When a particle enters the BCAL, it excites several electrons inside the scintillation material, which then radiate energy in the form of photons.
 The photons travel down the scintillation fibers until they reach the endpoints of the barrel where they are then collected by light guides which then leads to silicon photo multipliers (SiPM).
 The SiPMs collect the light signals and convert them into amplified electrical pulses.
 The barrel calorimeter performs this duty by accurately reconstructing the positions and energies of photons within the GlueX spectrometer.
 The BCAL can measure individual photon energies as low as 60 MeV and as high as 2.5 GeV, and additionally can provide timing information for photons and charged tracks originating from the target chamber.
 The timing, energy, and position resolution for the barrel calorimeter is somewhat tricky to define, as many of these parameters are a function of the incident photons energy and angle with respect to the lead scintillating blocks.
 As an example, the energy resolution of the BCAL depends on the number of photo-electrons detected by the photo sensors at the end of the scintillators.
-The number of photo electrons produced within a lead block is directly proportional to the energy deposited by the incident photon.
+The number of photon.
 The photon position is determined by the time difference at upstream and downstream fiber ends.
 [25] [35] [36]